Yukaii/tailportal/README.md

 # tailportal

-Create tailscale exit node with simple commands
+Create a Tailscale exit node with simple commands.

-Bring your own key and pay your own bill, and let me do the rest.
+Bring your own key and pay your own bill, then let it do the rest.

 ## Usage